ShekharNarayanan/Covert_CVEP/README.md

 # Covert_CVEP

 # Main Idea
-The aim of this project is to create a **_covert_** code modulated Visual Evoked Potential (cVEP) experimental paradigm for a Brain Computer Interface Speller aimed at helping people with ALS using EEG.
+The aim of this project is to create a **_covert_** code modulated Visual Evoked Potential (cVEP) experimental paradigm for a Brain Computer Interface Speller aimed at helping people with ALS.
 It aims to do so by eliminating the need for eye-tracking, since many who suffer from ALS do not have control over muscles responsible for ocular movements.

 # Experiment